 One of The Supreme Court's key aims is to educate and inspire people about the UK justice system and so we offer a range of activities and resources to give students an insight into the workings of the UK's highest court of appeal.

-We offer extended learning sessions on an occasional basis, working with groups of up to 25 students from Years 10, 11, 12 or 13.
+We offer debate day workshops on an occasional basis, working with groups of up to 25 students studying either GCSE or A-Level subjects (or equivalent).

 Students are given a tour of the Supreme Court and then split into opposing groups to prepare for a debate which is based on a case that has previously been considered by the Court.

-Please see the Debate Days page of this website for more information.
+Please go to the Debate days page for more information.

 We have developed a range of learning resources for schools, colleges and universities to complement visits to the Court.

 Please see the Learning Resources page of this website for more information.